The Ultimate A-Z Glossary Of Beauty Terminology

 Japanese Indigo

-Several skin experts recommend looking out for this ingredient in 2023 – especially A-list facialist Jasmina Vico who swears by it.
+Several skin experts recommend looking out for this ingredient in 2023 – A-list facialist Jasmina Vico swears by it.
 Known for its healing benefits, it’s good for those looking to minimise inflammation from conditions including eczema and rosacea.
 You’ll find it crops up in everything from masks to serums and creams – we love the Tatcha Indigo Overnight Repair Cream, which harnesses the powerful ingredient to minimise irritation, redness and sensitivity.

 Kojic Acid